samrocketman/blog/_posts/2015-11-01-concurrent-groovy-job-dsl.md

 It obtains a `ReentrantLock.lock()` to lock the thread, `it()` executes the closure, and `ReentrantLock.unblock()` releases the lock so another thread can obtain the lock.
-We're doing this to protect a section of the code so that more than one thread doesn't modify shared memory by forcing it to run serially.
+We're doing this to protect a section of the code so that more than one thread doesn't modify the shared memory by forcing it to run serially.

 ##### Working with multiple threads